-The basic resolution to this problem is to reduce the max event block size in the advanced settings.
+The basic resolution to this problem in the event that the PSLwriter ran out of RAM is to reduce the max event block size in the advanced settings.
 This determines how many events the PSLwriter will try to save to RAM at one time:

 For example, reduce this to 500 or in some rare cases you can make it even lower.
 Note that lowering this value reduces performance but will cause the engine to use less RAM.

 Now, while that will resolve the issue it is also important to discuss other things which affect performance and RAM usage.
 These include:

 1) The number of PSL instances which you have on the system.
 In general we recommend 1 instance per CPU core and 2GB RAM.

 2) The amount of actual RAM on the box.
 I would never suggest running a production APP server with less than 8GB RAM.
 Also check which also is installed and using RAM on the system.
 Ideally an APP server should be a dedicated APP server.

 3) The size of your events.
 Obviously 1000 events which contain a handful of int fields are going to take much less RAM than 1000 events which contain large strings.
 Your events should contain only the data being used for calculations.
 You should avoid large descriptions or string fields which are not needed.

 There are several settings here which can also affect RAM.
 The first is the number of consecutive days setting which you can see is 100 above.
 Reducing this can reduce the number of events being loaded and so can affect this error.
 However, if you have a large number of events then lowers this value may still not reduce the blocks of 1000 events you are loading into the system and so this setting by itself may not help solve this problem.